About Me

 Read More

-Just a few months after her death I attended community college, with no idea of what I was passionate about doing.
+Just a few months after my mother’s death I attended community college, with no idea of what I was passionate about doing.
 I took an elective yoga class where I slowly learned how to tap into and connect with my body and my inner voice.
 I was still caregiving for my brother and needed to find a healthy way to keep my focus on his needs while still honoring my own.
-It was at this time that I began receiving an occasional massage and that really helped me get a better night’s sleep and reduced some of the stress and anxiety I was feeling.
+It was at this time that I began receiving an occasional massage and that helped me get a better night’s sleep and reduced some of the stress and anxiety I was feeling.

 Biography